‘The Inquest Book’ second edition out today - Jul 2025

 He also worked as a paralegal in a large City law firm where he was based in the public law, planning and infrastructure team.
 In that role, he was involved in a range of matters, from advising on draft legislation in the Northern Ireland Assembly to assisting with planning disputes involving the construction of new housing.

-InquestsNicholas has quickly acquired extensive experience advising on and appearing in inquests, acting as sole counsel on behalf of families, state bodies, NHS Trusts, and healthcare organisations.
-These have included multi-day inquests involving numerous IPs, those heard before a jury, and those engaging Article 2 of the ECHR.
-He regularly appears at PIRHs.
+InquestsNicholas has quickly acquired extensive experience advising on and appearing in inquests, acting as sole counsel on behalf of families, healthcare organisations/companies, NHS Trusts, GPs, and state bodies.
+These have included several multi-week inquests involving numerous IPs, those heard before a jury, and those engaging Article 2 ECHR.
+He regularly advises ahead of and appears at PIRHs.

-The inquests in which Nicholas has acted have covered subject matter ranging from suicide and substance misuse in the prison context, to accidents at work, death following falls in hospital, and delays in the delivery of medical treatment.
+The inquests in which Nicholas has acted have covered subject matter ranging from suicide and substance misuse in prison and police contexts, to accidents at work, death following falls in hospital, and delays in the delivery of medical treatment.

 Selected Cases

-- Inquest into the death of MH (ongoing): Currently acting for the family of a man who died after a decision was taken not to convey him to hospital.
-This case has involved several PIRHs, with a final hearing to be heard over several days in 2025.
+- Inquest into the death of MH (2025): Acted for the family of a man with severe learning difficulties who died after suffering an aortic dissection, following a decision not to convey him to hospital by paramedics.
+This case involved several PIRHs, with a final hearing heard over three days.

-- Inquest into the death of FE (ongoing): Currently acting for the family of a woman who died by choking whilst detained under the MHA.
-This will be heard over 5 days as a jury inquest.
+- Inquest into the death of FE (2025): Acted under legal aid for the family of a woman who died by choking whilst detained under the MHA.
+This inquest was heard in Winchester before a jury over 5 days (following 3 PIRHs).
+The jury returned a conclusion of misadventure.

 - Inquest into the death of GF (2025): Acted for a GP in his own right following the death of a man from neutrophilic sepsis.